 I save $10.49 by using the big 64 oz jug to refill the 10 oz single-use bottle 6 1/2 times!!!!!
 Why would I not do this?
 Plus less garbage, I know the glass can be recycled but they still use water and other resources to make it and recycle it.

 I do this with spices and other dry staples that I keep in my pantry.
 I save the spice containers, these are just some of mine that I bought ages ago and have been refilling ever since.

 Other ways to save money by refilling instead of buying new.
 Here’s what I buy.

 I do recommend only buying out of the gravity-fed bins.
 I’ve seen kids playing in the big open bins that you scoop out of, no thank you, who knows what gets into those.
 The gravity-fed bins are safe, you can’t touch the product until it’s in your bag.
 The savings on spices is unreal, I refuse to buy a jar of spices at any of my local grocery stores, way too expensive!

 We have some great money saving articles:

 Think outside the box

-I really try to think outside the box when it comes to savings, I have small pickle jars that I bought, they were pre sliced pickles for burgers and sandwiches.
+I really try to think outside the box when it comes to savings.
+I’ve saved small pickle jars.
+Originally they were pre sliced pickles for burgers and sandwiches.
 I started buying the giant pickle jar and slicing some and refilling the small pickle jar.
 If you have a mandoline it makes it really easy to slice pickles.

 Of course, if you’ve read some of my other articles you have seen how I get 80 refills from a big jug when you make foam soap.
 Since the pandemic started I haven’t been able to find the soap that I talk about in the article so I’ve been ordering from Amazon and have found some deals.